KFC's Famous Bowls

 Of course, we know today that anything fried is probably not very healthy.
 At the same time, however, it tastes good.
 And the chicken today is probably prepared in a special oven.
 Trans fats restrictions have put limits on the fast food industry.
 The chicken nuggets of today are nothing like those of yesteryear.

 The same would be said of the potatoes.
 They are obviously instant, or perhaps even flash-frozen instant, so that all they need is heat.
 The gravy is instant, as well.

 An acquaintance of mine worked at a KFC in the late 1970s or the early 1980s, and he talked about how they would scrape the drippings of the pans in order to make the gravy.
 At one time, KFC actually made their own gravy—and it was so delicious.
 Younger readers won't know what I'm talking about, but some of you out there might.

-Corn and Cheese: Well, they are not really that good for you, as it turns out.
+Corn and cheese is not really that good for you, as it turns out.
 Corn is a carb that converts into sugars.
 Cheese isn't that healthy, either.

 If you are diabetic, you probably want to limit your consumption of this product.